BornomalaSoftware/eboard-results-source-code/README.md

-# nid-portal
+# bd-results-portal
-National Identity Card Management System of Bangladesh
+All Results Portal of Bangladesh